The real cost of a fall. And how to prevent it.

 What’s more, many of our slippers and house shoes feature our air-bubble sole, so you can be sure of comfort all-day.

 But these features don't mean you need to compromise on style and comfort.

-All of the above are available in our 2V or 6V variable width fittings, meaning style and comfort for even the widest feet.
+All of the above are available in our 2V (EE-4E) or 6V (6E-8E) variable width fittings, meaning style and comfort for even the widest feet.

-PITSFORD is a cute, contemporary style house shoe with polka dots that is super comfy and loafer style.
-MARTHA is smart enough to pass an outdoor shoe, whilst providing the all-day comfort of a House Shoe.
+Pitsford is a cute, contemporary style house shoe with polka dots that is super comfy and loafer style.

 By wearing well-fitting shoes or house shoes instead of "buying the next size up" to provide extra width you can reduce the chance of a fall around steps and bumps considerably.
 And comfortable footwear that doesn't squeeze, pinch or worse, can help us to get out of the house regularly, helping us to keep active, fit & healthy, while attractive wide-fitting shoes means we can step out in confidence.

 Like many of our customers say, we provide life-changing comfort.
 It could just be life-saving too.